SriTejaRao92/Netflix-Stock-Price-Prediction/README.md

 # Netflix-Stock-Price-Prediction
  Netflix Stock PricePrediction using Time Series

+# Overview
+This project involves analyzing and predicting the stock prices of Netflix (NFLX) using historical data and various machine learning techniques.
+The goal is to build a model that can forecast future stock prices based on past performance, providing valuable insights for investors and stakeholders.
+The dataset includes daily stock prices of Netflix, capturing essential attributes such as Open, High, Low, Close, Volume, and Date.

 # About Dataset
 The Dataset contains data for 5 years ie. from 5th Feb 2018 to 5th Feb 2022